DataDog/dd-trace-rb/docs/GettingStarted.md

 ### Dalli

-Dalli integration will trace all calls to your `memcached` server:
+Dalli integration will trace all calls to your ``memcached`` server:

     require 'dalli'
     require 'ddtrace'

+    # patch Dalli so all clients are traced
+    Datadog::Monkey.patch_module(:dalli)

     client = Dalli::Client.new('localhost:11211', options)
     client.set('abc', 123)

+    # to change Dalli service name, use the Pin class
+    pin = Datadog::Pin.get_from(client)
+    pin.service = 'primary-cache'

 ### Redis